-Lava affects creatures ever so slightly less in DF2010, which for example can give your dwarf miner enough time to run away when breaching a magma pipe.
+Lava affects creatures ever so slightly less in version 0.31, which for example can give your dwarf miner enough time to run away when breaching a magma pipe.
 Not much more than that, though.

-In previous versions, bauxite and raw adamantine were the only magma-safe rocks, while all other stone items would melt when exposed to lava; some user modifications added realistic melting and boiling points to each type of stone, allowing them to be magma-safe, and the latest version actually made all of these official.
+In previous versions, bauxite and raw adamantine were the only magma-safe rocks, while all other stone items would melt when exposed to lava; some user modifications added realistic melting and boiling points to each type of stone, allowing them to be magma-safe, and a later version actually made all of these official.

-Legendary Carp: A thing of the past in the new version, but the legends (and page quote from Toady himself) still remain.
+Legendary Carp: A thing of the past, but the legends (and page quote from Toady himself) still remain.